Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-lists.md

 }
 ```

-By default, the `DataListObject` will use the same comparison mechanism for the key values, as is used by the [sort criteria](#sort-criteria), in order to find the new selected rows.
+By default, the `DataListObject` will use the same comparison mechanism for the key values, as is used by the [sort criteria](#sort-criteria) to find the selected rows in the new list.

 :::tip
 If that doesn't work for you, you can always override the method `SameEntity` on the `DataListObject` as needed.